Bar-Ilan University Press

 Every University of high academic standing encourages the publication and dissemination of research and academic work executed within its portals and outside.
 Bar-Ilan, Israel’s only religious University, has devoted itself to bringing the Book to the "People of the Book".

 Bar-Ilan University Press was first established in 1966 by Prof. D. Sperber who served as director for 10 years.
-Over the past 32 years, during which it has functioned in its present structure, Bar-Ilan University Press has succeeded in capturing a prominent place on the Israeli publishing scene and has marked up striking achievements both in the number of its publications and in their ever-growing distribution at home and abroad.
+Over the years it has succeeded in capturing a prominent place on the Israeli publishing scene and has marked up striking achievements both in the number of its publications and in their ever-growing distribution at home and abroad.
 Several years ago, the press was accepted as a member of the Book Publishers Association of Israel.

 Credit for the success of Bar-Ilan University Press is attributed first and foremost to the high standards that characterize its work, reflected in fine graphic design, meticulous editing, well planned layouts, etc., all of which contribute to the aesthetic value of the publications as well as to their readability.

-The press publishes works written not only by scholars from Bar-Ilan University, but from other academic institutions as well, provided that they live up to the same high academic standards of all the press’s publications.
+The press publishes works written not only by scholars from Bar-Ilan University, but from other academic institutions as well, provided that they meet the same high academic standards of all the press’s publications.

 The Press has an impressive record of success and its books are distributed not only in the academic world but in bookstores appealing to the general public as well.
 The Press is a regular exhibitor at the Jerusalem International Book Fair and has participated in prestigious book fairs around the world, including those held at Frankfurt, Moscow, Cairo and Warsaw.

-Another indication of the press’s success is the fact that some 60 titles have been published in repeated editions, for example: Developing Intelligence in Infancy and Early Childhood (Yeled Hakham Yoter) by Prof. Pnina Klein (8th printing), They Don’t Want to Live by Prof. I. Or-Bach (6th printing) and Eve and Lilith by Dr. Nitza Abarbanel (4th printing).
+Another indication of the press’s success is the fact that some 60 titles have been published in repeated editions.
 Several titles have been translated into foreign languages.

 The establishment of Bar-Ilan University Press’s reputation on the academic publishing scene has led to co-publication projects with various publishers in Israel such as Magnes Press, Yad Ben Zvi, and The Bialik Institute, as well as foreign publishers such as E.J.
 Brill, The Johns Hopkins University Press, Harrassowitz Verlag, Oxford University Press and others.